 Simple ways to support healthy aging

-- Feed the right amount to avoid weight gain
+- Feed the right amount to avoid weight gain and support joint health.
+Our English Cocker Spaniel nutrition and feeding guide explains age-based feeding recommendations.

 - Keep daily walks short but regular